Fatboychummy-CC/Microcraft-Helper/README.md

 The crafting plan will show you the total amount of each raw resource you need to have, then give you a step-by-step guide on how to craft the item.

-### Exit

-When you exit the program, it will save all the items and machines you have added to the program to a file called `items.json` in the same directory as the program.
-This file can be used to load the items and machines into the program when you next run it.

 ## License

 This project is licensed under the [MIT License](LICENSE).